xbeat/Machine-Learning/README.md

 Recurrent Neural Networks are a class of neural networks designed to process sequential data.
 Unlike traditional feedforward networks, RNNs have connections that form cycles, allowing them to maintain an internal state or "memory".
 This architecture makes them particularly well-suited for tasks involving time series, natural language processing, and other sequence-based problems.

+## Implementing Efficient Graph Structures in Python

+Graph Representation Using Adjacency Lists

+The adjacency list representation of graphs offers an efficient way to store sparse graphs where the number of edges is much less than the maximum possible edges.
+This implementation provides O(V+E) space complexity, where V is the number of vertices and E is the number of edges.

 ## Components of a RAG System

 Introduction to RAG Systems